 - GENE 202 is required for all students seeking an Associate of Arts or Associate of Science.
-GENE 402 is required for all students seeking a bachelor's degree.
-If a student has already completed GENE 202, then he or she need only to complete GENE 402A Service-Learning Experience to fulfill the general education requirements for a B.A. or B.S. degree. - 2.
+GENE 402 is required for all students seeking a bachelor's degree. - 2.
 Students are required to take six (6) credits of coursework to fulfill the General Education Communication competency.

-Communication 6 credits Competency
+Communication Competency 6 credits

-Required: COMM 110 Public Speaking^^ ‡‡ 3 ENGL 101 English Composition 3
+Required: COMM 110 Public Speaking^^ ‡‡‡ 3

+ENGL 101 English Composition 3